EngD Program at TU/e

 HiCONNECTS’ s scope includes the design and manufacturing of high-performance Radio Frequency (RF) as well as energy-efficient cloud and edge Information Technology (IT) components and systems in addition to manufacturing technology enhancements.
 HiCONNECTS’ s scope includes also ’Heterogeneous integration’ pilot lines at multiple partners; manufacturing partners; key automotive applications demonstrators in Europe, public safety, and life science and health industries, where efficient high-speed transmission of data is essential and is relevant for society and the economic growth.

-Tasks for the EngD in the project:
+Tasks for the EngD in the project

 Ferdinand Braun Institute (FBH) with academia, equipment manufacturer, IC, and packaging manufacturers is leading a pilot line that integrates high-speed electronics and photonics with broadband interconnect technology into a seamless module using heterogeneous integration (HI) technologies.
 The focus of this pilot line lies on high-speed wide bandwidth electronics development.
 The foreseen data throughput, as described above, necessitates instantaneous bandwidths well beyond 100 GHz.
 Direct modulated laser and modulator photonic chips are flip-chips mounted to electronic driver amplifiers forming high data rate optoelectronic transmitting components.
 In addition, TU/e will develop broadband SiGe BiCMOS driver amplifiers with beyond 100 GHz bandwidth connecting to the MZM modulators in InP technology.
 TU/e will employ a SiGe BiCMOS electronics technology, and this will pave the way to the hetero-integration of InP electronic and photonic components.
 This HI approach will be followed beyond HiCONNECTS activities.

 The electrical driver in an optical communication system provides sufficient current/voltage signal for the optical modulator.
-This work will develop on the work carried out in the H2020 WIPE project on the development of wide-bandwidth BiCMOS drivers for optical communication systems.
-This work would explore the development of 200 GHz bandwidth drivers in a SiGe BiCMOS technology.
+This project will develop on the work carried out in the H2020 WIPE project on the development of wide-bandwidth BiCMOS drivers for optical communication systems.
+This project would explore the development of 200 GHz bandwidth drivers in a SiGe BiCMOS technology.
 As a part of this development, several driver topologies will be considered and an improved design methodology will be implemented to enable wide bandwidth and low group-delay variation (less than 10 %) in the electronic driver.

-Furthermore, this work will consider the co-design of the electronic driver and the optical modulator.
+Furthermore, this project will consider the co-design of the electronic driver and the optical modulator.
 This co-design will be a step towards the integration of BiCMOS electronics and InP photonics.
-This work would involve a re-think of the driver-modulator system and will explore several system-level designs to enable the co-integration.
+This project would involve a re-think of the driver-modulator system and will explore several system-level designs to enable the co-integration.
 This task will be in synchronization with the electronic driver design.
 As a part of this co-integration, 3D packaging technology, such as flip-chip or through-polymer vias will be considered to enable the integration of BiCMOS and InP dies.